brocode2019/Br0c0de/README.md

 Our motive is to make web development for such customers easier and a creative task.

 ## Our Solution
-To overcome this problem and encourage people who aren't keen in learning computer languages to develop websites, we developed a standalone application, an application that can transform a graphical user interface screenshot into computer code in order to build customized websites.
+To overcome this problem and encourage people who aren't keen in learning computer languages to develop websites, we developed an application, an application that can transform a graphical user interface screenshot into computer code in order to build customized websites.

 ### Workflow
 * User pens down a user interface sketch on a sheet of paper.